Hansaka2001/Data-Analysis-and-Visualization/README.md

-# Data Visualization with Matplotlib and Pandas
+# Data Visualizationand Analysis with Matplotlib and Pandas

-This project demonstrates various data visualization techniques using Matplotlib,Pandas and Seaborn in Jupyter Notebooks.
+This project demonstrates various data visualization and analysis techniques using Matplotlib,Pandas,Seaborn and Numpy in Jupyter Notebooks.
 It was created to improve my knowledge and skills in data analysis and visualization.

 ## Setup

 1. Ensure you have Python 3.7+ installed on your system.
 2. Install required libraries:
    ```
-   pip install jupyter pandas matplotlib seaborn
+   pip install jupyter pandas matplotlib seaborn numpy
    ```
 3. Clone this repository:
    ```